tlazenka/tacky/README.md

 # Tacky

-An early-stage Kotlin port of [LogicKit](https://github.com/kyouko-taiga/LogicKit).
+The beginnings of a Kotlin conversion of [LogicKit](https://github.com/kyouko-taiga/LogicKit).
+The DSL is a WIP.

 ## Run the tests